logseq/graph-validator/README.md

 That's it!
 This job will then run on future git pushes and fail if any invalid parts of your graph are detected.

+NOTE: The above example defaults to picking up new changes.
+If you'd prefer to stay on a stable version use the format `logseq/graph-validator@VERSION` e.g. `logseq/graph-validator@v0.1.0`.
+See CHANGELOG.md for released versions.

 ### Action Inputs

 This action can take inputs e.g.: